-The recent Coronavirus outbreak has altered our lives in many ways during 2020, but one of the most significant and potentially long-term changes has been the reduction in the use of physical money.
+The recent Coronavirus outbreak has altered our lives in many ways during 2020.
+Still, one of the most significant and potentially long-term changes has been the reduction in the use of physical money.
 With people now less likely to want to come into contact with banknotes and coinage, the prospect of a cashless society is accelerating exponentially.

 Has the Pandemic Already Moved Us Into a Cashless World?

-In fact, so swift was the rise of contactless payments that the UK media announced in 2017 that digital payments had overtaken the use of cash for the very first time, and when Apple launched Apple Pay in 2014 for use with their latest iPhone 6, it seemed as though cash was about to become a thing of the past.
+In fact, so swift was the rise of contactless payments that the UK media announced in 2017 that digital payments had overtaken the use of cash for the very first time.
+When Apple launched Apple Pay in 2014 for use with their latest iPhone 6, it seemed as though cash was about to become a thing of the past.

-No sooner had the UK announced a lockdown due to the Coronavirus, banks were upping the limit that could be spent via a contactless transaction from £30 to £45 in order to help people avoid unnecessary contact when out shopping.
-Now, those people who had previously baulked at the idea of using contactless payments (especially the more elderly members of society) were beginning to change their habits when it came to paying for goods.
+No sooner had the UK announced a lockdown due to the Coronavirus.
+Banks were upping the limit that could be spent via a contactless transaction from £30 to £45 to help people avoid unnecessary contact when out shopping.
+So now, those people who had previously baulked at the idea of using contactless payments (especially the more elderly members of society) were beginning to change their habits when it came to paying for goods.

 Indeed, the more mature members of society have typically been sceptical about the use of contactless technology, with many considering it an unsafe way of making a payment.
-However, the increased risk of catching the Coronavirus has caused a seismic shift in this attitude, with both the need for quick and safe transactions and encouragement from retailers to use this method helping to change consumers’ attitudes.
+However, the increased risk of catching the Coronavirus has caused a seismic shift in this attitude.
+The need for quick and safe transactions and encouragement from retailers to use this method helping to change consumers’ attitudes.

-Even without the pandemic, the number of cashless transactions was increasing year-on-year, but now, the outbreak has pushed us one or two steps closer in becoming a completely cash-free society.
+Even without the pandemic, the number of cashless transactions was increasing year on year, but now, the outbreak has pushed us one or two steps closer to becoming a completely cash-free society.